hadilq/c-numbers/README.md

 what we have in the family of [IEEE 754 single-precision floating-point format](https://en.wikipedia.org/wiki/Single-precision_floating-point_format), I always wanted to know why they have separated it from the significand's bits, where it's more consistent to treat the most left bit as the sign bit.
+Don't get me wrong!
+I really like having standards in general, and [IEEE-754-2008](https://en.wikipedia.org/wiki/IEEE_754) is awesome, but having extra instruction/algorithm for [subnormal number](https://en.wikipedia.org/wiki/Subnormal_number) in [IEEE-754-2008](https://en.wikipedia.org/wiki/IEEE_754) looks like more cost on the runtime, IMHO!
-Therefore, I just did that here!
+Therefore, I just didn't do that here!
 It made the implementation easier and more consistent.
 I still couldn't find the problem though, so feel free to open an issue in this repository.

 This implementation tried to avoid a common library among these types,